-What are the Four Horseman and Homework for Couples Therapy
+What are the Gottman Four Horsemen and Homework for Couples Therapy?

 Can you think of 5 things that you have criticized your partner for and what are the healthier feelings and needs you were trying to express?